The song of the week is 'Down The Road' in the key of A.

 Add to this the bluegrass tendency to allow one or more extra measures of the 1 chord to go by at the end of a break that occurs right before a verse is sung, and you can end up with ten-and-a-half, or eleven-and-a-half measures, or more, for the length of a break that occurs before a verse.

 Notice that on the first Flatt & Scruggs recording given here, the breaks are consistently ten-and-a-half measures long, while on the second recording, even more measures are added to the end of the breaks, but not always the same number of extra measures.
 However, and this is important to observe, on all the recordings, all the sung verses that are followed by a break are exactly the same length: nine-and-a-half measures.
 One way to think about this is that the number of beats that go by between the last sung syllable and the first full measure of the break that follows is always the same.

 Not counting extra measures of the '1' that might occur at the end of some of the breaks, the chord progression for the breaks and verses, except for the last verse, of Down The Road is:

 The 'half' measure in the form occurs in the spot where the 5 chord is played in the second line.

 If one is counting the beats in the second line in cut common time (2/2), one would count it as: 1,2,1,2,1,2,1,1,2.1,2.
 Notice the spot where there are two 1s back to back without a 2 intervening between them.
-On the sheet music attached here (first attachment), I have written the 'half' measure (measure 8) with a time signature of 1/2.
+On the sheet music attached here (see the file labeled as 'Down The Road - melody in A' at the bottom of this write-up), I have written the 'half' measure (measure 8) with a time signature of 1/2.
 And then to indicate that the remaining two measures in the form return to 2/2, I have placed the time signature symbol that represents 2/2 at the beginning of the measure that follows the 1/2 time measure.)